 "Innocent heart murmurs do not cause symptoms because they do not represent any heart disease.
 These children have normal hearts and require no restrictions," says Dr. Zellers.

-In the case of abnormal murmurs, the murmur is a symptom of a larger problem, such as a structural defect of the heart.
+In the case of abnormal pediatric murmurs, the murmur is a symptom of a larger problem, such as a structural defect of the heart.
 The sound made by these murmurs is different than that made by an innocent murmur and can often be differentiated by your child's pediatrician using a stethoscope.
 Your pediatrician may send your child to a heart specialist if further testing is needed to evaluate the murmur.

 How serious is a heart murmur in a child?

 Innocent heart murmurs are not serious at all.
 Innocent murmurs should be noted, as the sound may be louder at certain times during a child's life, and it is important to inform medical personnel that the murmur has already been identified and is benign.
 Children with innocent murmurs do not have any restrictions on their activity, including participating in sports.

-In the uncommon situation of a murmur caused by a structural heart defect (8 per 1000 live births), more testing may be required, and the cardiologist will work with you developing a care plan.
+In the uncommon situation of a murmur caused by a structural heart defect (8 per 1000 live births), more testing may be required, and the cardiologist will work with you to develop a care plan.

 Can you treat a heart murmur?